 Well-placed words about your brand, and specifically your app, can drive potential users to an app store in search of an install.
 If your budget doesn’t allow you to pay for prime editorial placement, you can look to earned media to spread the word about your mobile app.

-There are several types of earned media that can be beneficial to your app marketing efforts:
+Several types of earned media can be beneficial to your app marketing efforts:

 Awards: A good number of publications and websites have recognition programs that give awards to local businesses in any number of categories, from “Best Design” to “Most Innovative.”
 Finding award programs to which you can submit your app can be as simple as a Google search, and even just a mention as a finalist can pay dividends through the promotion of your iOS mobile app.